With our services team

 What you’ll be doing

-Experience of working with people with a disability is desirable but not essential
+Experience working with families with a child with a life threatening or limiting illness, or working with a family support organisation is desirable but not essential

 At Young Lives vs Cancer, we recognise that opportunities for too many people remain a condition of their race, class, sex, disability, sexual orientation – or a combination.
 This has never been acceptable to us as an organisation.
 At Young Lives vs Cancer, we do not just accept difference — we value it, we celebrate it, we nurture it, and we thrive off it.